-James Hatcher embezzles ten million dollars from a joint mafia/CIA operation, leaving them squabbling with each other.
-Unemployed Lewis Kinney gets caught up in the intrigue, and must try ...
-See full summary »
+James Hatcher embezzles ten million dollars from a joint mafia and C.I.A. operation, leaving them squabbling with each other.
+Unemployed accountant Lewis Kinney gets caught up in the intrigue, and must try to recover the money himself.

-James Hatcher embezzles ten million dollars from a joint mafia/CIA operation, leaving them squabbling with each other.
+James Hatcher embezzles ten million dollars from a joint mafia and C.I.A. operation, leaving them squabbling with each other.
 Unemployed Lewis Kinney gets caught up in the intrigue, and must try to recover the money, while saving the beautiful Lise Hatcher (hopefully for himself).Written by

 1 of 2 people found this review helpful.

 Was this review helpful to you?